-3. Spray the Ceiling
+Spray the Ceiling

 Fill the sprayer with warm water and pump it to raise the pressure.
-Lightly spray a 4-foot square test area of the ceiling and let it sit.
-If your ceiling only has texture product but no paint, it should readily absorb the water and be ready for scraping in about 15 minutes.
+Lightly spray a four-foot square test area of the ceiling and let it sit.
+If your ceiling only has textured product but no paint, it should readily absorb the water and be ready for scraping in about 15 minutes.
 If your ceiling was painted with a coat of flat paint or ceiling paint, the water will take longer to absorb and may require multiple light soakings.

-4. Scrape off the Popcorn Ceiling Texture
+Scrape off the Texture

-5. Let It Dry
+Let the Ceiling Dry

 Because you have introduced moisture to the drywall and the room in general, a significant amount of drying time is needed.
 Drywall has a paper backing and a gypsum core that both hold water for a long period of time.
-Increasing the temperature and the air ventilation will help speed the drying process.
+Increasing the temperature and air ventilation will help speed the drying process.

 Gouges, scratches, and shallow holes are an inevitable byproduct of ceiling scraping.
-Clean your scraping tools and use them to apply Spackle or dust-control drywall compound to these areas.
-Sand smooth with #100 or higher fine grit sandpaper.
+Clean your scraping tools and use them to apply spackle or dust-control drywall compound to these areas.
+Sand smooth with #100 or higher fine-grit sandpaper.
 Wipe clean.
 The ceiling is now ready for priming and painting.